vinteres/main-backend/README.md

-# Backend-end for a web app for finding people
+# REST API back-end for [Vinteres.io](https://vinteres.io/) - Find and match with people by personality and interests.

 ## Description